 Also present was Mrs. Anisa Rabbani.
 She received a copy of the thesis wrote by Boris Wijmer about the life of Mahmoud S. Rabbani after he shared with the audience the motivation behind his research.

-The lecture was concluded with a musical performance by Mozaiek Ensemle featuring soloist Mireille Bittar accompanied by Feras Khouri.
+The lecture was concluded with a musical performance by Mozaiek Ensemble featuring soloist Mireille Bittar accompanied by Feras Khouri.

-We thank all of those who made this day possible and for joining us in this special and unique celebration of our 40 years of promoting Euro-Arab Dialogue.
+We thank all of you who for joining us in this special and unique celebration of our 40 years of promoting Euro-Arab Dialogue.
 Today we are not only proud of what we have accomplished since the establishment of our Foundation in 1979, but we also are hopeful and look forward to a bright future of building bridges between cultures through dialogue and exchange!